Madrid held by Girona in Spanish league in another setback - WHIZ News

 Madrid forward Vinícius Júnior opened the scoring from close range after a cross by Federico Valverde in the 70th minute at the Santiago Bernabéu Stadium.

-Madrid forward Rodrygo thought he had scored the winning goal in the 89th but the referee saw a foul by the Brazilian as he tried to kick the ball while it was in control by the goalkeeper.
+Madrid also complained after forward Rodrygo scored what could have been the winning goal in the 89th but the referee saw a foul by the Brazilian as he tried to kick the ball while it was in control by Paulo Gazzaniga, who was making his second start with Girona.

+Gazzaniga had already made a spectacular save following a shot from Asensio when Madrid was leading 1-0.

 Madrid midfielder Toni Kroos was sent off with a second yellow card in stoppage time.